WHAT IS FIRE?

 It is also interesting to note that people who are more judgmental, vengeful, and fundamental are the ones who likely see fire as God’s punishment.
 They have a difficult time seeing fire as a positive symbol of God.
 For this kind of mindset, fire usually means Hell, the lake of fire, and everlasting punishment.
 On the other hand, the more, merciful, and compassionate one becomes, the more likely they are to see fire as a symbol of love, correction, and sacredness.
 They are “on fire for God” is an expression used in a positive sense.
 The judgmental person will usually see fire out in the future somewhere awaiting those whom it would swallow up in vindictive judgment, its flames engulfing those whom it will eternally torment or annihilate.

 Christians who have come to recognize the glorious fire of God will see His fire in a totally different light.
 Rather than being utterly destroyed by the fire, they are purified, corrected, cleansed.
 God’s fire within brings forth a love that desires to bring healing and restoration to all mankind.
 The more spiritually minded, desirous to be changed, and willing to be conformed to the image of Christ one is, the less fear they have of fire in the Bible.
-This group is more likely to use the word “fire” in a positive sense.
+This group is more likely to see the word “fire” in a positive way.

 There are two main aspects of fire.
 One is the kind of fire we associate with the physical creation, like a camp fire or the flame of a burning candle.
 The other is the fire related to the spirit dimension, like our trial of faith tried by fire (1 Pet.
 1:7), every mans work shall be revealed by fire (1 Cor.
 3:13) and you shall heap coals of fire on his head (Rom.
 12 :20).
 The physical fire is easily understood.
 The spiritual fire is not physically tangible and therefore needs to be understood by spiritual discernment.